MayankAgrawal94/Influencer-Tracker/mockstagram-api/README.md

 - Tested with Node v12.22.10 & Node v18.15.0

 ## Usage
-- clone this repo
-- cd into the repo
 - run `npm install` to install dependencies
 - run `npm start` to start the server